desh0cc/psychopass/README.md

   </a>
 </p>

 ---

 ## Project Info

 **Psychopass** is just a fun side project built around an **emotion classifier**, but I also designed it to be a **useful and easy-to-use chat storage**.
-It lets you store chats you may not need anymore or want to remove from your messengers without losing them completely
+It lets you store chats you may not need anymore or want to remove from your messengers without losing them completely.

-if you think this project is any cool consider giving it a **star** I would really appreciate that! (*≧ω≦*)
+If you think this project is any cool consider giving it a **star** — I would really appreciate that! (*≧ω≦*)

 ---